deanet/alinux-documentation/readme.md

 ##changes
 - search archives
-- make simply files on category archives with rakefile *rake arsip*
+- make simply files on category archives with rakefile command: `rake arsip`

 ###command list

 - `rake draft["untitled"]`
 creating draft untitled, make sure your env $EDITOR have been set to your favourite editor.